 AutoEncoder | Compresses audio waveforms into a latent representation for processing by the DiT model, and decompresses the output back into audio. |

 To avoid dependency issues, create a virtual environment.
-In this guide, we will use virtualenv
+For example, you can use the following command:

 cd $WORKSPACE